ReubenUKGB/nitter-redirect/README.md

 ## Development

-Install [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), clone this repo and then run `npm i` in the root directory of the project to install all of the necessary libraries.
+Install [Node and NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), clone this repo and then run `npm i` in the root directory of the project to install all of the required libraries.

 |Command|Description|
 |:---:|:---:|